mihaiconstantin/paperer/README.md

-Starting a new manuscript can be a tedious process, and often requires copying files from previous projects, or searching for templates online. `paperer` aims to simplify this process by providing a simple executable that can be used to scaffold a new manuscript in `LaTeX` based on a template.
+Starting a new manuscript can be a tedious process, and often requires copying files from previous projects, or searching for templates online. `paperer` aims to simplify this process by providing a simple executable that can be used to scaffold a new version-controlled manuscript in `LaTeX` based on a given template.
 A template is simply a collection of files that make up a manuscript.
-Currently, `paperer` provides an *mainly* `APA` template, but more templates are welcomed as contributions (i.e., see the [Contributing](#contributing) section).
+Currently, `paperer` provides a *mainly* `APA` template, but more templates are welcomed as contributions (i.e., see the [Contributing](#contributing) section).
 Alternatively, you can use your own templates by specifying the source directory where to look for the template files (i.e., see the [Usage](#usage) section).
 In a nutshell, the idea behind `paperer` is to install it once and run it anytime you want to start writing a new manuscript.

-`paperer` is build only for `macOS` and other `Unix`-based operating systems.
+`paperer` is build for `macOS` and other `Unix`-based operating systems.
 However, support for `Windows` may be added based on user demand.

 ## Installation